grafnu/daq-1/docs/switcher.md

 Attaching to bridges...
 Creating daq-switch, because only ext_addr defined. daq-switch
-Creating docker with veth -swb
+Creating docker with veth -swb at 192.0.2.138/16 Bridging ctrl-swa to ctrl-br
-Configuring ctrl-swa to 192.0.2.10/16
 Configuring ctrl-swy with 192.0.2.10/16
 Adjust IP tables to enable bridge forwaring...